Seqvel/eurecar_f1_tenth/waypoint_recorder/README.md

 ### 2. Waypoint recorder (loader.py)
 Publish the waypoint recorded.

 For visualizing the waypoint, use rviz and add topic "/waypoint_markers".
+Purple markers are the waypoints you recorded.

 You can change these parameters
 - WPT_CSV_PATH : the path for your saved waypoint trajectory